microsoft/FluidFramework/packages/dds/tree/docs/user-facing/object-merge-semantics.md

 Preconditions:
 * There is no schema change edit that the property assignment edit is both concurrent to and sequenced after.
-* If the new value is an internal node (i.e., an object, map, or array), that node has never been part of the document tree before.
+* The value on the right side of the `=` operator must have status `TreeStatus.New` or be a primitive.
   (This precondition will be removed soon)

 Postconditions:
-* The value (if any) associated with that property immediately prior to the change being applied is removed.
+* The value that was on the right hand side of the `=` operator is now associated with the targeted property.
-* The new value (if any) associated with that property is the value that was on the right hand side of the `=` operator.
+* The value (if any) that was associated with the object property immediately prior to the application of the edit is removed (its status becomes `TreeStatus.Removed`).

 Removed items are saved internally for a time in case they need to be restored as a result of an undo operation.
 Changes made to them will apply despite their removed status.